Struggling to get interviews?

 - Managed a high-volume front desk, greeting 50+ visitors daily while answering multi-line phones and coordinating schedules for a team of 5

-How to demonstrate receptionist skills in your job application
+How to demonstrate receptionist skills on your resume and cover letter

 Here are some simple tips to help you show employers you’re qualified: